Skip to content

 9. Wrinkling correction (Dewarping)

-Some customers seem to like to carry their documents around in their pockets before submitting them for further processing.
-Photographed documents like the one pictured on the left do indeed occur.
+Some customers seem to carry their documents around in their pockets before submitting them for further processing.
+Photographed documents like the one pictured on the right do indeed occur.
 And even if they first appear to be an insurmountable obstacle for text recognition, we can reassure you: It works!

 Picture of Harald Kerschhofer